No matter how hard you try to be gentle when you shave, you still end up with bumps on your neck. It’s quite a frustrating matter for most men.

-Most cartridge razors have two or more blades which are designed to first lift up your hair follicle before cutting the hair.
+Most cartridge razors have two or more blades that are designed to first lift up your hair follicle before cutting the hair.
 That’s how you get a really close shave.

 Once you get that smooth feel, the hair will sometimes start to grow in a curved manner instead of straight.